 One of the most important questions asked about the Authority's finances is "Is the Authority as a whole better able to fulfill its mission as a result of this years activities?"
 The Statement of Net Position and the Statement of Revenues, Expenses and Changes in Net Position report information about the Authority's activities in a way that will help answer this question.
 These two statements report net position of the Authority and the changes in those assets.
-The reader can think of the Authority's net position - the difference between assets and liabilities - as one way to measure financial health or financial position.
+The reader can think of the Authority's net position - the difference between assets and deferred outflows of resources and liabilities and deferred inflows of resources - as one way to measure financial health or financial position.
 Over time, increases or decreases in the Authority's net position are one indicator of whether its financial health is improving or deteriorating.
 However, one will need to consider the non-financial factors such as changes in economic conditions, population growth, development, and new or changed government regulation.